Apple iOS7 supports Automatic Notes Synchronization

 - New Contact/Calendar/Task Synchronization Option for Outlook 2013

 - Protect your mobile data from theft with “Remote Wipe”

-- Encrypting the data stored on your iPhone/iPad with disk encryption
+- How to encrypt the data stored on your iPhone or iPad with disk encryption